 The museum encourages requests from schools and organizations serving individuals with special needs.
 Museum educators will adapt lessons to create a tailored experience for students.
 For more information, please call 585-263-2700 x335.

-Homeschool students are encouraged to register for school lessons, Theme Days, and independent study programs.
+Homeschool students are encouraged to register for school lessons (12 students minimum required), Theme Days, and independent study programs.
 Museum educators will adapt educational offerings to suit homeschool student needs.
 For more information, please call 585-263-2700.

 All school buses must enter the museum campus through the school group entrance located off Pitkin Street.
 After unloading, buses will be directed to the designated bus parking area.
 Parking is free.